-In order to restore and maintain gazelle and antelope populations in the Sahara and the Sahel, an Action Plan was adopted in 1998 by all 14 range states under the auspices of CMS.
+In order to restore and maintain gazelle and antelope populations in the Sahara and the Sahel, an Action Plan was adopted in 1998 by all 14 Range States under the auspices of CMS.
 This tailored instrument provides a framework for governments, NGOs, scientists, local people and the wider international community to collaborate in the conservation of the most threatened antelope and gazelle populations in Northern Africa.
 The Action Plan covers six CMS Appendix I species in total, with five being endemic to the region: Addax (Addax nasomaculatus), Cuvier's Gazelle (Gazella cuvieri), Dama Gazelle (Nanger dama), Scimitar-horned Oryx (Oryx dammah) and Slender-horned Gazelle (Gazella leptoceros), as well as the wider ranging Dorcas Gazelle (Gazella dorcas).
-The Action Plan is currently being updated under the chairmanship of the IUCN Antelope Specialist Group, funding is kindly provided by the US Fish & Wildlife Service’s Conservation Enhancement Fund.
+The Action Plan is currently being updated under the chairmanship of the IUCN Antelope Specialist Group and funding is kindly provided by the US Fish & Wildlife Service’s Conservation Enhancement Fund.
 It is proposed that the Red-fronted Gazelle (Eurdorcas rufifrons) added on Appendix I at COP11 and the Barbary sheep (Ammotragus lervia, Appendix II) will be added to the updated Action Plan.
 The Action Plan benefits from close collaboration with Noé, the Royal Belgian Institute of Natural Sciences (IRSNB) and the Sahara Conservation Fund (SCF).

 Overhunting and habitat degradation, including competition with domestic livestock, are the primary threats to large herbivores in North Africa.
 The Scimitar-horned Oryx has as a result already gone extinct in the wild.
 The last confirmed sightings were in Niger in 1988.
 The situation for Addax and Dama Gazelle is marginally better, only a few hundred individuals of each species remain in fragmented herds in Niger and Chad.
 The Slender-horned and Cuvier's Gazelles are Endangered, with less than a few thousand remaining in the wild, possibly even a few hundreds in the case of the Slender-horned Gazelle.
 Dorcas Gazelle populations are larger but also declining fast in North Africa.
 All species covered by the CMS Action Plan suffer from a lack of accurate monitoring data for the entire range.